 According to the Global Knowledge IT Skills and Salary Report, a lack of manager support isn’t preventing IT staff from seeking training.
 But why the disconnect between staff and decision-makers?

-The main reason: budgets.
-Managers mostly recognize the merits of trained and certified employees—95% believe certification provides an added value to the organization—but available training budgets are shrinking and too often there aren't enough funds allocated for proper skill development.
-Even when the budget is there, training isn’t a top priority.
+Managers mostly recognize the merits of trained and certified employees—93% believe certification provides an added value to the organization—but available training budgets are shrinking and too often funds aren’t allocated for proper skill development.
+Or, even worse, the budget is there but training isn’t a top priority.
 Over 40% of IT decision-makers who have a training allotment in their budget didn’t approve training in the past year.
 There is no good reason to leave that many skill-building opportunities on the table.

-As organizations struggle to balance budgets and prioritize training, skills gaps are growing—75% of North American decision-makers report existing skills gaps.
+As organizations struggle to balance budgets and prioritize training, skills gaps are growing—81% of North American decision-makers report existing skills gaps.
 And the impacts are potentially disastrous:

 - Increased stress on employees

 With so much on the line, initial and ongoing training is instrumental to filling skills gaps and avoiding the above outcomes.
 An analysis of the IT education and certification services market by the International Data Corporation (IDC) determined specifically how and when training affects organizational success.